json-schema-org/json-schema-spec/jsonschema-core.md

 The value of this keyword MUST be a valid JSON Schema.

-This keyword applies its subschema to array elements or object property values.
+This keyword applies its subschema to array elements.

-An instance is valid against `contains` if the number of elements or property values that are valid against its subschema is with the inclusive range of the minimum and (if any) maximum number of occurrences.
+An instance is valid against `contains` if the number of elements that are valid against its subschema is with the inclusive range of the minimum and (if any) maximum number of occurrences.

 The maximum number of occurrences is provided by the `maxContains` keyword within the same schema object as `contains`.
 If `maxContains` is absent, the